duttpathak/Linux-/README.md

 7 What command(s) can you run to locate information on the kernel?

-uname -r or -a -a #shows the version of the linux kernel
+uname -r or -a #shows the version of the linux kernel

 8 What is a kernel module?

 Kernel modules are pieces of code that can be loaded and unloaded into the kernel upon demand.
 They extend the functionality of the kernel without the need to reboot the system.

+A purpose for writing a kernel module is to provide a middle layer of code, or common code, thus increasing the efficiency of your system by combining like tasks in a single area and eliminating redundant code.

 9 How do you list all the kernel modules?

-lsmode (#use docker)
+lsmod (#use docker)

 10 What is a run-level in Linux?

-A run level is a state of init and the whole system that defeines what system services are operating.
-They are identified by numbers.
+A run level is a an operating state on a Unix and Unix-based OS that is preset on the Linux-based system.
+Runlevels determine which programs can execute after the OS boots up and it defines the state of the machine after boot.

 11 How many run-levels are there in Linux?